Essentials Tour du Mont-Blanc Guided

 - Daily guided trail runs with a licensed International Mountain Leader

-- 7 nights accomodation – 3 nights in 2* hotel (twin or double room); 4 nights in mountain huts (shared dorms)
+- 7 nights accommodation – 3 nights in 2* hotel (twin or double room); 4 nights in mountain refuges or simple inns (shared dorms)

 - Welcome briefing and drinks on first night